There’s so much to explore in Ireland, but one place at the top of your list? The stunning capital city of Dublin.

 It seems that the 20th century was not very kind to the county of Dublin.
 It was the era in which the War of Independence started, in 1919.
 The streets were full of revolutions and fighting.
 Destruction was spread around many places in the city.

-It was only until 1921 when the county became the capital of the Irish Free State.
+It was only until 1921 that the county became the capital of the Irish Free State.
 The treaty was made between the Anglo and the Irish.
 Though it was supposed to make things easier, the Treaty resulted in civil war due to disagreements over the terms.

-That war broke out right after bombarding and blasting several structures around the county, including the buildings in O’Connell Street.
+That war broke out right after bombarding and blasting several structures around the county, including the buildings on O’Connell Street.
 The war continued for a couple of years until there was an anti-Treaty calling for peace in 1923.

 The Crisis and Prosperity of The County

 Aside from the wars and obliteration that Dublin witnessed, there were also times of prosperity.
 Definitely, the streets we see today are a bit, if not drastically, different from how they used to be.
-The establishment of the whole city started by the Viking settlements in the eighth and ninth centuries.
+The establishment of the whole city started with the Viking settlements in the eighth and ninth centuries.